 If you file for divorce, all child support, child custody, and property division issues will be settled either by agreement between you and your spouse or by a trial before the divorce can be granted.
 San Diego also has a mandatory 6-month waiting period required by California law.
 This means that, even if you get all your paperwork turned in to the court and your divorce is approved, the divorce itself won't be final until at least six months after you file.

 You may be able to litigate your divorce case without an attorney, but it's a risky road to take.
-With so much at stake, including child custody and division of assets, you can best protect yourself with the assistance of an experienced divorce attorney.
-What's more, you can arrange a preliminary review of your case from an attorney near you today at absolutely no charge to you.
+With so much at stake, including child custody and division of assets, you can best protect yourself by reaching out to an experienced family law attorney near you, who can guide you through the divorce process and advocate on your behalf.

 Contact a qualified attorney.